 II.
 Christ was subject to great humiliation in his private life at Nazareth.
-He there led a servile, obscure life, in a mean, laborious occupation; for he is called not only the carpenter's son, but the carpenter: Mark vi.
-3. "Is not this the carpenter, the brother of James and Joses, and Juda, and Simon?"
+He there led a servile, obscure remarkable manifestations of love in some of the saints, life, in a mean, laborious occupation; for he is called Joses, and Juda, and Simon?"
 By hard labour he earned his bread before he ate it, and so suffered that curse which God pronounced on Adam, (Gen. iii.
 13. "In the sweat of thy face shalt thou eat bread."
 Let us consider how great a degree of humiliation the glorious Son of God, the Creator of heaven and earth, was subject to in this, that for about thirty years he should live a private obscure life among labouring men, and all this while be overlooked, not taken notice of in the world, more than other common labourers.
 Christ's humiliation in some respects was greater in private life than in the time of his public ministry.
 There were many manifestations of his glory in the word he preached, and the miracles he wrought: but the first thirty years of his life he spent among ordinary men, as it were in silence.
 There was not any thing to make him to be taken notice of more than any ordinary mechanic, only the spotless purity and eminent holiness of his life; and that was in a great measure hid in obscurity; so that he was little taken notice of till after his baptism.